Untamed Kimberley and West Coast

 Geraldton - Perth

-Nambung National Park’s Pinnacles are a staggering collection of natural limestone structures, jutting into the sky.
-It’s a spiritual place, as is Yanchep National Park, where your Aboriginal guide decodes native plants and tells Dreamtime stories on a MAKE TRAVEL MATTER® Experience.
+Did we leave the best till last?
+Nambung National Park’s Pinnacles are a staggering collection of natural limestone structures, jutting into the sky – up to 3.5 metres high.
+Some 30,000 years ago, the sea receded and left deposits of shells.
+Over time, coastal winds removed the sand, leaving behind this surreal moonscape.
+It’s a spiritual place, as is Yanchep National Park, where, on a MAKE TRAVEL MATTER® Experience your Aboriginal guide decodes native plants and tells Dreamtime stories of how the land was created.
+Prepare to get involved, inspecting tools, watching dance, and listening to the didgeridoo.
 This evening, join your Travel Director and companions for a Farewell Dinner.

 Crowne Plaza Perth